Between Plates and Sake: A Night at Sada Sushi & Izakaya

 Sushi bar view from table, Sada Sushi & Izakaya By: Savannah West

-Tucked along the edge of the Willamette River, inside the Water Street Market complex, Sada Sushi & Izakaya offers more than just a meal.
-Shaped by decades of experience, and an attention to detail that is apparent from the first bite.
+Tucked along the Willamette River in downtown Corvallis inside the Water Street Market complex, Sada Sushi & Izakaya is more than a place to eat.
+It is an experience shaped by decades of expertise and a level of detail you notice from the first bite.

 Entrance of Sada Sushi & Izakaya